catamphetamine/javascript-time-ago/README.md

 // "1 day ago"
 ```

+To change the output style, see the list of available [formatting styles](#formatting-styles).

 P.S.
 After rendering a label, don't forget to [refresh](#refreshing) it as the time goes by.

 ## Languages